CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ## Install Ruby

 - Check the [Ruby download page](https://www.ruby-lang.org/en/downloads/) to find the latest stable version number.
-For example, in Oct 2024, the current stable version was "3.3.5".
+For example, in June 2026, the current stable version was "4.0.5".
 (You do not need to download anything, just check the version number!)
 - Back in your terminal, install the latest version of ruby by copy/pasting or typing:
 ```
-rbenv install 3.3.5
+rbenv install 4.0.5
 ```
 - Installation may take a long time!
 - Next, set that version as your global Ruby version by typing:
 ```
-rbenv global 3.3.5
+rbenv global 4.0.5
 ```
 - Finally, refresh your terminal by running rehash:
 ```